Argentine farmers balk at new grains export taxes, say output will suffer

 By Hugh Bronstein

-BUENOS AIRES, Dec 16 (Reuters) - The increase in grains export taxes announced by Argentina over the weekend will weigh on exports as growers invest less to compensate for lower profits expected to be caused by the new levies, farmers told Reuters on Monday.
+BUENOS AIRES, Dec 16 (Reuters) - The increase in grains export taxes announced by Argentina over the weekend will weigh on soy, corn and wheat exports as growers cut risks to compensate for lower profits expected to be caused by the new levies, farmers told Reuters on Monday.

 Center-left Peronist Alberto Fernandez, who took office on Tuesday, boosted the tax rate for soybeans, soyoil and soymeal to 30% from about 25% and lifted the levy on corn and wheat to 12% from around 7%.
 The government needs money as it heads in to debt renegotiation talks over about $100 billion in obligations.